greycsont/GreyAnnouncer/docs/README.md

 ## License
 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

+- Also the files in ./docs/image folder or any image used in this README.md are not covered by the License of the project.

 ## License Change
 Starting from version 1.2.0, this project is licensed under